lucksus/node-swipl/README.md

 Error: Error during query execution.
 Unknown message: error(test).
 ```

+### Disable autoinitialization

+The embedded SWI-Prolog engine is automatically initialized
+when creating the first query.
+This behavior can be disabled
+by calling `swipl.autoInitialise(false)` before any query is
+executed.
+The engine can be initialized later manually with
+the `swipl.initialise()` function.

 ## Platform support

 The bindings are tested on various Linux distributions, on Windows,